 Children with CF are likely to require antibiotics on a regular basis either to treat or prevent bacterial infection.
 Usually the antibiotics will be oral, but sometimes children with CF will require intravenous (IV) antibiotics.
-Oral antibiotics should be stored at the school and administered according to your medicines policy.
+If needed to be taken during school hours, oral antibiotics should be stored at the school and administered according to your medicines policy.
 If a child has an IV line they may attend school, in which case the line will usually be bandaged securely on their arm and they will be able to participate in school normally with the exception of swimming and contact sports.
 In this circumstance, the child's parents or CF nurse will support the school in understanding any additional need.